samsonos/htmlapp/readme.md

 > If you do not want PHPCS features - go to ```.git/hooks``` and remove ```pre-commit``` hook file.

+The next steps you must do to get it working:
+* Give web-server rights to write to ```/www/cache``` folder
+* Create database and configure connection to it via ```/www/app/config/ActiveRecordConfig.php```
+* Create your project and have fun!

+To learn more about using SamsonPHP [visit official documentation](http://samsonphp.com)

 Developed by [SamsonOS](http://samsonos.com/)